dtcenter/METplotpy/docs/Users_Guide/tcmpr_plots.rst

 The data is columnar text output from the MET TC-Pairs tool for the TCMPR line type (saved as .tcst files).
-The sample data used to create various TCMPR plots is available in the `METplotpy <https://github.com/dtcenter/METplotpy>`_ repository, where the TCMPR plot tests are located:
+The sample data used to create various TCMPR plots is available in the `METplotpy repository <https://github.com/dtcenter/METplotpy>`_, where the TCMPR plot tests are located:

 *$METPLOTPY_BASE/test/tcmpr_plots/Data*